AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Column_Presets.md

 The `"financial"` preset allows formatting values as financial data.

-In the following sample, both columns show the content of the custom `"budget"` data field – first one displays [values without formatting](#values), and in the second one they are formatted as financial data:
+In the sample below, both columns show the content of the custom `"budget"` data field – first one displays [values without formatting](#values), and in the second one they are formatted as financial data:

 ```
 // configure the first data grid column